YelloNox/YelloNox/README.md

 # 👋 Hi, I’m @YelloNox

 Welcome to my GitHub profile!
-I'm a technology enthusiast and an aspiring cybersecurity expert.
+I'm a technology enthusiast and an aspiring Cybersecurity-Network-IT expert.
 I'm also an expert in the ways of coffee!
 Yeah, I'm cool like that 😎

 ## ☝️ Updates